bw139/CO2006-Ben/faq.md

 ## Gradle version

-Whenever an old version of Gradle is installed (< 4.9).
-Please email `sysadmin@mcs.le.ac.uk` with the following text:
+Whenever you find a machine with an old version of Gradle (< 4.9) installed, please email `sysadmin@mcs.le.ac.uk` with the following text:

 ```
 Dear sysadmin,

-I'm a student in CO2006 and I've been advised to report that the machine ${MACHINE_NUMBER} does not have the latest version of Gradle installed.
+I'm a student of CO2006 and I've been advised to report that the machine ${MACHINE_NUMBER} does not have the latest version (4.10) of Gradle installed.

 Thanks.
 ```

+Please replace `${MACHINE_NUMBER}` with the corresponding PC number.

 A temporary workaround to that problem is as follows:
 * Import a Gradle project as usual.